Profitable and consistent trading is about finding a balance between your win-rate and risk/reward ratio. Here’s how to

 Total profit= + $6,000

-Would you do it?
-Of course.
-But once we start trading we think “If I can cut out a few of those losses, I make even more money.”
+Once we start trading, we think “If I can cut out a few of those losses, I make even more money.”
 Or “I don’t want to lose on a trade, so I won’t take trades I think might be losers.”
 Or “I just lost 4 trades in a row.
 I can’t handle another possible loss.
 I am sitting the next trade out.”
 Totally forgetting that we need to take those losing trades to get our monthly profit.
 And so we deviate.
 We need those 20 losses in order to find those 10 winners that give us a nice profit.
 You can’t have one without the other.

 The example is meant to show that big returns are possible even with a low win-rate.
-This trader only wins 33% of their trades, yet is making a huge monthly return.
+This trader only wins 33% of their trades, yet is making a great monthly return.

 Another trader could make $6k per month on a $20K account in a totally different way.
 They win 60% of the time and use a reward to risk of 2.5:1 on 30 trades.
-(This is the reward:risk I use in my EURUSD day trading course)
+(This is the reward:risk I discuss in my EURUSD day trading course)

 12 losses X -$200 = -$2,400